Strange metal in the doped Hubbard model via percolation: Approximations

+with expansions in both cases valid for $\abs{ka}\ll 1$.
+The constants $M_{N_c}$ are the average number of boundary spin-down electrons shared by $N_c$ clusters.

+The interactions here are local in momentum space, reflecting the approximations made to the interaction coefficients above.
+The interaction between clusters is nonzero when the separation between their centers of mass lies within a window around their radii.
+As the typical cluster radius diverges near $p_c$, so to does the range over which this interaction extends, leading to an apparently entirely nonlocal interaction in real space, and therefore completely local form in momentum space.

-\end{widetext} where $\varepsilon(\mathbf{k}/s) = -2t\left[\cos(k_x a/s)+\cos(k_y a/s)\right]$ results from the $\delta$-functions in \cref{eq:11matelement,eq:21matelement} and the Fourier transform, $m_{N_c}$ is the average number of boundary spin-down electrons shared by $N_c$ clusters, and the factor of $s^{-2}$ coming with the momentum integrals is from the continuum limit of the original position sums.
-We have also extended the size variables down to $0$, and only use the explicit cutoff $s_0>0$ when necessary to avoid unphysical divergences stemming from this approximation.
+Obtaining this form of the Hamiltonian involves a redefinition of the cluster operators $C(\mathbf{k},s) \to C(\mathbf{k}/s,s)$ (a rescaling of each cluster's momentum by its own size), then a rescaling of all $\mathbf{k}$ by $s$, the total size being integrated over in all terms.
+Because the original position variables are defined on a lattice of spacing $a/s$, the momenta are naturally defined in a Brillouin zone of linear size $2\pi s/a$, so this rescaling separates $\mathbf{k}$ from $s$---the size of the Brillouin zone is independent of $s$, and both the function $\phi$ and all cluster operators are evaluated at the same momentum, independent of all cluster sizes.
+This simplification is especially useful in the cubic interaction terms.
+We have also extended the size variables down to $0$, and only use an explicit cutoff to some finite size $s_0>0$ when necessary to avoid unphysical divergences stemming from this approximation.
 The interaction constants are labeled to indicate the parity of operators they appear with.
-Exchange statistics in the 3-cluster interactions requires that
+Exchange statistics in the three-cluster interactions requires that

 In \cref{eq:gdef} these conditions naturally arise from the (anti)symmetry of the underlying wave functions.
 The factors of $1/2$ in the last two terms of the Hamiltonian account for double counting from these symmetries.